The Horse You Came In On Saloon

 The Horse You Came In On Saloon, popularly known as The Horse, is a bar established in 1972 in Fell's Point, Baltimore, Maryland.
-The bar's predecessor, Al and Ann's, first opened for business in 1775.
+The bar's predecessor, The fountain inn first opened for business in 1775.

 The Horse erroneously claims to be the last place Edgar Allan Poe was seen at before his delirium and sudden death.

 History

-The Horse was built as Al and Ann’s in 1775.
+The Horse was built as the fountain inn in 1775.
 It is a watering hole in the historic port of Fell’s Point, and the establishment catered to miscreants, sailors and shipbuilders.
 Howard Gerber won at Pimlico Race Course and bought the establishment in 1972.
 He renamed it into the Horse You Came In On Saloon.
 Gerber also forced a friend to dress as a cowboy and ride a horse into the building on his first day of business.

 In 2006, The Horse was sold in an auction to Eric Mathias and Spiros Korologos.